North Carolina Wesleyan University: Athletics

+As of 2024, the college had won 140+ Total Championships!
+The support from alumni, fans, and the community plays a crucial role in the success of the Battling Bishops' athletic endeavors.

+History of Football Program

 The university's football program was established in 2005 with its home stadium at its Rocky Mount campus.
 The NCWU football team finished the 2007 regular season with an 8–2 mark, its best overall record in the program's short history.
 The Battling Bishops made it to the NCAA Division III Football tournament as the USA South champion, where they upset top-seed Washington & Jefferson in the first round 35–34.
 Not only was this Wesleyan's first post-season victory, but the first time the top seed lost to a number 8 seed since 1975.
+The university built a multiple use stadium on campus in 2022.
+The Stadium consists of a state of the art turf field, lighting, additional parking, fencing, permanent seating, scoreboards and a press box.
+A proposed new fieldhouse will contain an Athletic Training Facility, weight room, classrooms, meeting space and offices.
+This is a multi-purpose field that allows various athletic events including football, soccer and lacrosse.